How to Get Cards Graded by PSA 2021 (The Defentive Guide)

 Other elements that might influence the pricing of a service include:

-- If the card is an oddball or oddly sized card
+- If the card is an oddball or an irregularly sized card, the following rules apply:

 Also bear in mind that you will be needed to pay for both directions of shipment.
 When submitting to the company, be sure to include the right amount of insurance, delivery confirmation, and signature confirmation in your payment.
 In order to cover the costs of return shipment, each firm will have its own predetermined price structure.
 In most cases, this will include insurance.
 It should be noted that each major grading business exhibits at sports card and memorabilia events on a regular basis throughout the year.